-This is an update of wilk‘s update of Jackson‘s post from 2015, which was an update of skorn‘s post from 2014.
+This is a coronavirus version of fern’s update of un meli-melo’s post which was an update of Jackson‘s post from 2015, which was an update of skorn‘s post from 2014.
 Which was an update of DaPope‘s post from 2013.
 Reduce, Reuse, Recycle, or some shit like that, right?

 These classes are meant to raise the level of your thought from the deep pit of high school drudgery and #2 pencils to the glorious, glimmering majesty of academia’s gilded bookshelf.
 It’s a discussion class.
 “What?
 Professors want to actually hear my thoughts?
 And have me share them with other people?
 Preposterous.”

 In any and every semester, you’ll want to have some semblance of balance and diversity among your classes.
 First and foremost, that means don’t take four math or memorization-heavy classes and don’t take four reading-heavy classes.
-Just take my word for it.
-Or don’t.
+It will be painful and in most cases make you hate school.
+If you do take 4 classes that are all going to be pretty intense, a surprisingly easy thing to do since there are so many tempting classes out there, just prepare yourself.

 By the time midterms roll around and you have four papers or four exams to contend with, you’ll wish you had chosen differently.
 It’s always good to mix things up a little.

 This principle lends itself quite well to a different kind of diversity: diversity of subject matter.
 It’s a similar principle.
 You’ll want to take classes in a variety of subjects so that you’re not constantly thinking about the same thing all the time.
-This has the added bonus of doing that horizon-expanding I was talking about earlier.
+You are going to a liberal arts university after all.
 If you know you want to double-major in bio and neuro and become a world-renowned brain surgeon, I dig it, it sounds sweet.
 Just know that there are history and philosophy and computer science courses out there that are going to change your life and make you see the world in ways you’ve never thought possible.

 An addendum: if you’re feeling pressure to only take such-and-such a type of course, talk to your adviser or someone else at school knowledgeable in such things.